yourpurebredpuppy logo

 By Michele Welton, Dog Trainer, Breed Selection Consultant, Author of 15 Dog Books

-You want your dog to recognize that a particular sound means HIM.
+The most obvious word you want your dog to learn is his name.
+You want him to recognize that a particular sound means HIM.
 You want him to look at you when he hears that sound.

 Here's my advice:

-• Avoid names that rhyme with No (Beau, Joe) or start with No (Nova, Noble).
-We use No to tell a dog that certain behaviors are not allowed.
+• Avoid names that rhyme with No (Beau, Joe, Coco) or start with No (Nova, Noel, Noble).
+We use No to tell a puppy that certain behaviors are not allowed.

-Step #1 of teaching your dog his name
+Step #1 of teaching your puppy his name

 Put a handful of soft treats in your pocket.
 Most pups love cooked chicken: tiny pieces, less than half the size of your thumbnail.